 You will let this sit for a day or two giving the yarn a chance to completely absorb the color of the black beans.

 Your yarn should now be a dusty, denim blue.
 You can play around with the color by changing the acidity.
 For instance, adding baking soda to the liquid changes the PH factor (acidity) which then gives you a green dye.

 2. White, cotton yarn dyed with black beans

 3. Alpaca/Merino yarn dyed with black beans

 4. Alpaca/Merino yarn dyed with black beans and added baking soda

 5. Undyed, Alpaca/Merino yarn

-Gently wash your yarn by soaking in warm water with some mild detergent.
-Rinse in the same temperature water as the soak bath to prevent felting.
+Finally, you just need to gently wash your yarn by soaking in warm water with some very mild detergent and then rinse it in the same temperature water as the soak bath.
 Hang to dry and then your dyed yarn is ready to knit or crochet.